prody/ProDy/doc/tutorials/nmwiz_tutorial/eda.rst

-In this part, we will perform essential dynamics analysis calculations for a p38 MAP kinase trajectory and compare results with normal modes from ANM calculations.  p38 files can be downloaded from :download:`p38 trajectory
+In this part, we will perform essential dynamics analysis calculations for a p38 MAP kinase trajectory and compare results with normal modes from ANM calculations.
+You will need following files:

-<nmwiz_tutorial_files/p38_100frames.dcd>`.
-The :file:`p38_100frames.dcd` is
+  * :download:`p38 structure <nmwiz_tutorial_files/p38.pdb>`
+  * :download:`p38 trajectory <nmwiz_tutorial_files/p38_100frames.dcd>`

-from a 40 ns long simulation of p38.
+This files contain frame from a 40 ns long simulation of p38.
 Detailed analysis of this trajectory can be found in [AB11]_.

 Load the contents of this file into VMD as follows::

-  $ tar -xzf p38_trajectory.tar.gz
   $ vmd p38.pdb p38_100frames.dcd